Brad Bombardir: Professional

 After graduating from the University of North Dakota with a degree in economic development, Bombardir began his professional career with the Albany River Rats in the American Hockey League (AHL).
 In 1996, his second year with the team, Bombardir was selected for the American Hockey League All-Star team.
 While entering his third professional season, an NHL lockout happened and Devils assistant coach Larry Robinson spent six weeks training the AHL team.
 When reflecting on the ordeal, Bombardir said: "I learned more from him in those six weeks than from any other coach."
 However, Bombardir suffered a broken leg while chasing the puck and missed most of the 1996–1997 season.
-He returned to the lineup for the 1997–98 season where he made his NHL during a 4–1 loss to the Washington Capitals.
+He returned to the lineup for the 1997–98 season where he made his NHL debut during a 4–1 loss to the Washington Capitals.
 Coach Jacques Lemaire praised Bombardir after his debut, saying: "He played well.
 He was in control...We were confident when he was on the ice."
 On April 15, 1998, Bombardir recorded his first career NHL goal in a 5–4 loss to the Buffalo Sabres.

 During the 1999–2000 season, Bombardir made his NHL post-season debut while Scott Niedermayer was suspended.
-The Devils eventually won the 2000 Stanley Cup Finals and he brought the Cup to Powell River.
+The Devils eventually won the 2000 Stanley Cup Final and he brought the Cup to Powell River.
 His play during the 2000–01 season earned him a three-year contract extension with the Wild after he posted a career-high 15 assists.
 As well, although the Wild had been rotating captains each month, Bombardir became the first to serve two consecutive months in January and February.
 In October 2001, Bombardir fractured his right ankle and was expected to miss two months to recover.
 The injury occurred during a 3–3 tie with the Edmonton Oilers when he was smashed into the boards by Ethan Moreau.
 At the time of the injury, Bombardir was playing 25 minutes a game, more than any Wild player.
 Upon returning to the team's lineup, he recorded his first goal in 104 games during a 5–3 win over the Anaheim Mighty Ducks on February 28, 2002.

 Bombardir returned to the Wild for the 2003–04 season where he was again named captain of the team in January.
-In February, Bombardir and Sergei Zholtok were traded to the Nashville Predators in exchange for a third and fourth-round pick in the 2004 NHL Entry Draft.
+In February, Bombardir and Sergei Zholtok were traded to the Nashville Predators in exchange for a third and fourth-round pick in the 2004 NHL entry draft.